kyma-project/test-infra/development/pubsub-connector/pubsubConnector/README.md

 # Overview

 This chart lets you install the PubSub Connector on [Kyma](https://kyma-project.io/).
+PubSub Connector is pulling messages from PubSub subscription through pubsubGateway.
+It translate messages to CloudEvents compliant events and publish them to Kyma Event Publisher Proxy.
+These events are consumed by Kyma serverless [*oomFoundFunction*](../oomFoundFunction).
+OomFound function will extracts data from event and send notification to slack channel.
+To do so, function is utilising Slack Connector Application APIs.

 ## Prerequisites